 Asphalt resurfacing, also called asphalt overlay, is the most common and economical way to extend the life of your pavement.

 Asphalt resurfacing involves adding a new layer of asphalt to your existing asphalt.
-This will not only help make your parking lot look new again, but it will also add life expectancy to your parking lot.
+This will not only help make your road or parking lot look new again, but it will also add life expectancy to the road itself.

 Step 1: Properly Prepare the Existing Asphalt by Addressing Failing Areas